 We support the following charities: The Royal British Legion, Soldiers, Sailors, Airmen and Families Association (SSAFA), The Children’s’ Society, Royal Agricultural Benevolent Institute (RABI) and The Swindon Food Bank.

-Fund-raising activities include weekly summer lunches during June and July, teas on Sundays in the church from June to September inclusive, an Autumn Fair and Auction, a produce stand at the White Horse Show, a pancake party on Shrove Tuesday and apple-pressing in the autumn.
+Fund-raising activities include weekly summer lunches during June and July, teas on Sundays in the church from June to September inclusive, an Autumn Fair and Auction, a produce stand at the White Horse Show.

 The Friends of St.Mary’s is a separate registered charity formed to raise funds for improvements to the church from a wider community than the village itself.